rvrocks212/Chrome-Extension-2/README.md

 # Tech News Chrome Extension

-A Chrome extension providing real-time technology news updates using NewsAPI.
+A Chrome extension providing real-time technology news updates using GnewsAPI.

 ## Features
 - Displays the latest tech news with headlines and links